Adieu Philippine

 Often overshadowed by its better-known contemporaries, Adieu Philippine is one of the French New Wave’s great hidden treasures.
 The debut feature from Jacques Rozier, coined “the youngest film of the New Wave” by Jean-Luc Godard, was shot largely with nonprofessional actors and shaped through improvisation.
 The film captures the restless energy of early-1960s Paris with a spontaneity that later defined the movement.
 Its reputation has steadily grown over decades through critical reappraisal, positioning it today as one of the era’s essential rediscoveries.

-In French with English subtitles available.
+Languages:French.
+English subtitles available.

 -